top of page

 Concluding Remarks

 One thing a study of Cultural History makes clear is that every once in a while those obvious things that elude us need to be brought to our attention and explained.
 Because, continuing to ignore or avoid them renders our social institutions dysfuntional and maladaptive.
 The evidence is all around us.
 So, any help we can get in understanding The Irreducibles and their relationship to Social Management is bound to be useful.
 And that is the justification for the answer to the question What Matters?
-Join PRC for the next entry when we’ll discuss What Matters Now?
+Join me for the next entry where I’ll discuss What Matters Now?
+Until then!

 bottom of page